 It's been years cool services pop up all over the place.
 You have Uber, AirBnB and what not.
 Surely everyone wants to be in the next craze, but people all look at the same direction, like food delivery or car sharing.
 There's one domain which hasn't been touched by a robust app though; conciergerie.
 After trying a few of them for my own needs, I realized how bad all that was orchestrated.
 That's how Alfred was born.
 I decided to write up a cool and very accessible app you can use H24 7/7 from any device, to rapidly ask for little tasks without second thought.
 Ask him something, and he will do it for you.
 You avoid burning your precious time, and the stress of sending a letter, translating something or call the plumber vanishes.
 Delegating tasks has never been this easy.

-Alfred is by far the most complete app I've ever built.
+Alfred is by far the most complete app I had ever built so far.
 I took months designing the graphics through Sketch, writing up a realistic business model and plan, defining the MVP specs and pushing the marketing ideas upside down with Notion.
 I had given myself one year to make it work commercially.
 After a few days of marketing campaign, I got my first customer and realized I didn't want to get into the industry.

 Ever heard of cryptocurrencies ?
 Well, me too.
 After investing my money in this emotional rollercoaster since early 2017, I realized no portfolio was ever matching my expectations, so I built one.
 Also crypto projects were being created all over the Internet, so why not make one too ?
 I tried to keep everything simple and minimalist.
 The killer feature is the weather which illustrates the current trend of the daily market or/and your portfolio via a secret algorithm anyone could guess, because it's on Github.